Jacksonville, Kansas – Extinct in Neosho County

 In the 1870s, Jacksonville was a bustling town with ambition for being the county seat.
 The town was a centralized meeting point for settlers in the land grant fights in the Cherokee Neutral lands in Crawford and Cherokee Counties, between the settlers and James F. Joy’s Border Tier Railroad, and for settlers on the Osage Ceded Lands in Neosho and Labette Counties, in their fight for land claims against the Missouri, Kansas & Texas Railway.
 At that time, Jacksonville had several stores, two or three blacksmith shops, a sawmill, a brick manufacturing plant, at least two hotels, and two doctors.

 In 1874, much excitement occurred in this small town when a man named John Pierce was lynched.
 Some time previously, Anthony Amend moved his family from Missouri to Jacksonville.
-His 22-year-old daughter Ann Amend married John Pierce, a school teacher, and the couple had two young sons.
+His 22-year-old daughter Ann Amend married John Pierce, a school teacher, and the couple had two sons.

 On March, 26.
 1874, 52-year-old Anthony Amend is shot dead by his son-in-law in an argument.
 A newspaper report in the Fort Scott Monitor reported, “A man named John R. Pearce and his father-in-law, Anthony Amend, met in McCaslin’s store.
 They shook hands, and afterward, Pearce called Amend out of the store to talk to him.
 Pearce then asked Anthony Amend if he had been circulating reports that he abused his wife and child.
 Amend said that he had not but that the same was true.
 Pearce told him to take the statement back or “take that,” presenting a revolver.
 Amend refused to retract when Pearce discharged two barrels of the revolver, both balls hitting the breast near the heart.
 The first ball passed through Amend’s body and into the store.
 This was about two in the afternoon.
 Amend lingered in great agony for four or five hours when he died.”